webdevisme/elucidat-javascript-test/README.md

     }
 ```

-`/returnCheapestSeat` will take no parameters and will return the cheapest, available seat(s) in the following format
+`/cheapestSeat` [GET REQUEST] will take no parameters and will return the cheapest, available seat(s) in the following format

 ```
     {